mtharpe/nomad-cluster/README.md

-# F5 Certificate Rotation Using Vault and Consul Template
+# Nomad Cluster
-This is an example of how rotate certificates on an F5 LTM using Vault and Consul Template
+This is an example of how to spin up a Nomad Cluster with Consul Networking

 **Before you begin, please make sure you have an SSH key pair that allows you to SSH into the environment virtual machines.
 You will need the private key to perform some setup via Terraform.**